 The Creed Lab is recruiting highly-motivated candidates for positions at multiple levels.

-The anticipated start date would be between summer 2019 and winter 2020.
+The anticipated start date would be between fall 2019 and spring 2020.

-Graduate Students Positions for rotating graduate students will be available from January 2019.
-All potential projects are highly collaborative and will focus on patch-clamp or in vivo electrophysiology to study the synaptic basis of limbic circuit function as it relates to mood disorders and addiction.
+Positions for rotating graduate students will be available from January 2020.
+All potential projects are highly collaborative and will use patch-clamp and/or in vivo electrophysiology to study the synaptic basis of basal ganglia circuit function as it relates to mood disorders and addiction.
 The candidate(s) will learn and apply multiple techniques, for example: stereotaxic surgery, viral-genetic tracing techniques and confocal microscopy, fiber photometry and behavioral neuroscience.
-Graduate students can join the Creed Lab through the Division of Biology and Biomedical Sciences (dbbs.wustl.edu ) umbrella program at Washington University School of Medicine.
+Graduate students can join the Creed Lab through the Division of Biology and Biomedical Sciences (dbbs.wustl.edu) umbrella program, or through the Biomedical Engineering Program (bme.wustl.edu) at Washington University School of Medicine.

-General Inquiries Please contact me directly using the form below, or e-mail a C.V. and statement of interest to: firstname.lastname@example.org
+Please use the form below, or e-mail a C.V. and statement of interest to: email@example.com